Single Card Enrollment — API Reference

 The iframe is completely controlled by the card verification provider, and therefore it is expected that you use the URL that is provided by them (example below).

-In order to retrieve the URL for the challenge iframe, you should use the Get Card Verification step challenge data endpoint, and use the acsUrl property nested under data.
+The URL for the challenge iframe comes from the Get Card Verification step challenge data endpoint — the acsUrl property nested under data.

 GET https://api.astrada.co/card-verifications/3ds/{verificationId}/steps/challenge